neuresthetics/substance_lens/product/a_fiction_of_coherence.md

 0.5 How to Read This Book (95/115 Tiering Guide)
 0.6 Who This Book Is For
 0.7 Story of the Old
+- Chapter 1: The Birth of the Covenant — c.
+2100–1800 BCE
+- Chapter 2: Moses and the Law — c.
+1300–1200 BCE
+- Chapter 3: Exile, Diaspora, and Resilience — c.
+1000 BCE–100 CE
+- Chapter 4: Hadrian’s Ban and the Bar Kokhba Revolt — c.
+117–138 CE
+- Chapter 5: Christianity as Psyop — c.
+30–476 CE
+- Chapter 6: Medieval Infighting and Crusades — c.
+600–1500 CE
+- Chapter 7: Enlightenment, Reformation, and the Spinoza Heresy — c.
+1517–1677 CE
+- Chapter 8: New World Seeding and the American Vassal — c.
+1492–1908 CE
+- Chapter 9: Formalization and the First World War — c.
+1897–1918 CE
+- Chapter 10: The Interwar Period and the Second World War — c.
+1919–1945 CE
+- Chapter 11: Post-War Reclamation and Cold War — c.
+1945–2001 CE
+- Chapter 12: Masterstroke Catalyst — c.
+2001–2020 CE
+- Chapter 13: Zionist Control of China — c.
+618 CE–2026 CE
+- Chapter 14: Global Subjugation and Tendrils — c.
+1948–2026 CE
+- Chapter 15: The Calculus and Philosophical Veil — c.
+1800 BCE–2026 CE
+- Chapter 16: Apotheosis — The AI/ASI Cataclysm — c.
+2020–Future
+- Epilogue: The Vault Awakens — 2026 CE

 **Part I: The Architecture of Constraint**
 Chapter 1: Central Bottlenecks in Networked Systems